sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

     7fbdffb66d99-7fbdffbb5000(    320103):  1
     7ffea0dc0000-7ffea0dfd000(    249856):  0

-The first line shows recording started timestamp (nanosecond).
+The first line shows the recording started timestamp (nanosecond).
 Records of data access patterns are following this.
-Each record is sperated by a blank line.
-Each record first specifies the recorded time (``rel time``), number of monitored tasks in this record (``nr_tasks``).
-Multiple number of records of data access pattern for each task follow.
-Each data access pattern for each task shows it's pid (``pid``) and number of monitored virtual address regions in this access pattern (``nr_regions``) first.
-After that, each line shows start/end address, size, and number of monitored accesses to the region for each of the regions.
+Each record is separated by a blank line.
+Each record first specifies the recorded time (``rel time``), the number of monitored tasks in this record (``nr_tasks``).
+A numbers of records of data access patterns for each task follow.
+Each data access pattern for each task shows it's pid (``pid``) and a number of monitored virtual address regions in this access pattern (``nr_regions``) first.
+After that, each line shows the start/end address, size, and the number of monitored accesses to the region for each of the regions.